q-viper/SmogDetection-1/PROJECT README.md

 12 | Abhishek Lalwani | @Abhishek Lalwani
 13 | Laura Truncellito | @LauraT

-### UPDATES

-**_Check out our  web-app we have deployed at https://smog4000.onrender.com/.
-At this site, you can upload your street/highway images and test the accuracy of our classification system._**

 ## Screenshots from the User Interface:

 **'Smog' Detection**